Your appointment

 Bring the following with you to your child's appointment:

-- Their appointment letter.
+- Their appointment letter (if you have one).

 - A list of their current medications (including eye drops).